The digital age has changed the way we do everything, and that includes the way we basically work, shop, and live.

 Continue your training constantly by reviewing new material, reading case studies, and analyzing fresh statistics.
 You can learn new things all the time and, thus, create more profitable strategies for your employer.
-Whether you’re discovering a new way to promote content on social media or a better way to make your grammar flow, you can improve your services immensely.
+Whether you’re discovering a new way to promote content on social media or a better way to make your grammar flow, improvement is easy when you’re always learning.

-So what are some specific digital marketing courses you can use to hone your skills?
+How about a specific digital marketing course you can use to hone your skills?
 There are plenty out there, some free and some paid, each offering its own level of return.
 The question you have to ask yourself beforehand is how much is a profitable digital marketing consultant career worth to you?

 Improve Your Skillsets with a Content Strategy Marketing Course

-If you’re in the market to learn more about a variety of marketing skills in a single, concise course, you can check out my content strategy course.
+If you’re in the market to learn more about a variety of marketing skills in a single, concise course, check out our flagship Content Strategy & Marketing 6-week Course.

 The question to ask yourself is simple – how much are marketing skills worth to you and your potential future employers? $1,000? $10,000?
 Remember, when you’re a career marketer who is spending money on training materials, you’re making an investment in your future.